Green data center: Carbon usage effectiveness

+Water usage effectiveness

 Certifications

 Data centers in the United States may apply to be certified as green data centers.
 The most widely used green building rating system is the Leadership in Energy and Environmental Design (LEED).
 Developed by the U.S. Green Building Council, it is available in several categories.
 Depending on ratings, data centers may receive a silver, gold or platinum certification.
 The platinum certification is given to data centers with the highest level of environmentally-responsible construction and efficient use of resources.

 Data centers may also be certified under the National Data Center Energy Efficiency Information Program by Energy Star, part of an initiative by the U.S. Environmental Protection Agency and the U.S. Department of Energy.
 The program certifies buildings and consumer products for energy efficiency.
 Only data centers which are in the top 25 percent in energy performance may receive Energy Star certification.

 Technologies

 Several technologies increase efficiency and decrease energy consumption in data centers.